TheMalteseSailor/CanvasDateSetter/README.md

 Note 2: After all the dates are entered it pauses so you can check the dates and save.

+Note 3: If you enter the password incorrectly, go to the browser and try again.
+The script will resume once you succeed.

 ## Usage
 Developed in notepad++ and tested in Windows' cmd.exe and Chrome, nothing else has been tested.